In this article, we will look at the very best pratyahara techniques and exercises.

 - Bring your palms together with fingers and thumbs straight

 - Turn your pinky, ring, and middle fingers inwards so the pads are touching.

 Yoni mudra quiets the mind, calms the nervous system, and heightens control over the senses.
 In this position we gain inner awareness.

 Laya yoga is a type of yoga created by Sage Gorakshnatha.
-A more meditative type of yoga, Laya yoga uses meditations to active the seven chakras (read our guide to Chakra meditations for more on this).
+A meditative style, Laya yoga uses meditations to open the seven chakras.
+It includes lots of Pratyahara techniques.

 Laya yoga uses meditations to move prana through the chakras and to awaken the kundalini energy at the base of the spine.
 This creates supreme consciousness and creates a near superhuman level of control over the senses.

 The most advanced type of Pratyahara is Mano Pratyahara.

 At this stage, the mind withdraws from the senses entirely and we develop inward awareness.

 The Yoga Sutra states, “When the senses do not conform with their own objects but imitate the nature of the mind, that is [mano] pratyahara.”